-Our trademark portfolio currently contains registration applications for TCR2 and TRuC in the United States.
+Our trademark portfolio currently contains registration applications for TCR2, TRuC, and our logo in the United States.

 License

 In June 2017, we entered into a license with Harpoon (the Harpoon License) that grants us a perpetual, irrevocable, world-wide, non-exclusive, royalty free, sublicensable license to research, develop, make, use, sell, commercialize or otherwise exploit products based on Harpoon's MSLN polypeptide binding proteins (the MSLN Binder).
 We have incorporated the MSLN Binder into TC-210.